 NFC Giving for Small Churches: Big Results on a Tight Budget

 You don’t need a megachurch budget to modernize your offering moment.
-For less than the cost of a large coffee, NFC tap plates can transform how your congregation gives—no subscriptions, no IT staff, no complicated setup.
+For a one-time investment of $450, NFC tap plates can equip your entire church—no subscriptions, no IT staff, no complicated setup.
+That’s less than one month of a typical giving app.

 1. The Small Church Budget Reality